-After the normal mix of cold and stormy weather this winter, the magical conditions of a clear, high-pressure system, a dark moon, some free time, and non-frigid temperatures aligned near the end of February and I got out with my friend Arie for some some skiing and night photography.
+After the normal mix of cold and stormy weather this winter, the magical conditions of a clear, high-pressure system, a dark moon, some free time, and non-frigid temperatures aligned near the end of February and I got out with my friend Arie for some skiing and night photography.

 Skiing around Bow Lake